 sign on the door at Total WIne in Bloomington says "March 14" is the opening date.

-But it's not the Bloomington store that's opening March 14.
+But it's not the Bloomington store that's opening at 9 a.m.
+Thursday, March 13 (the sign was wrong).
 It's the Roseville Marketplace location at 2401 Fairview Ave.
 N. (former JC Penney furniture location).

 The Bloomington location next to Trader Joe's is indefinitely delayed pending license approval.
 Bloomington city attorney Sandra Johnson said that Total Wine requested a delay until April 21 to provide materials to the council.
 At that point the council is likely to refer the hearing to a judge where public testimony can be heard, said Johnson.